-Wake in your room to the animated songs, calls, & conversations between the birds who make their homes here.
-Start your day with a sunrise shoot as we explore the grounds, cameras in-hand.
+Wake in your room to the animated songs, calls, & conversations between the birds & wildlife that make their homes here.
+Start your day with a sunrise shoot.

 Our lodge is especially famous for its hummingbirds, but also hosts lots of other fauna as well as tropical flora.
 Early-morning visits to the forest blind may serve up Scaled Antpittas, Streak-capped Treehunters, Strong-billed Woodcreepers, White-throated Quail-Dove, Zeledon’s Antbirds, & Uniform Antshrikes.

 After our morning shoot, enjoy a traditional breakfast of fresh ingredients.
-Breakfast typically includes local fruits such as babaco & granadilla, potatoes, shade-grown coffee, & absolutely awesome juices.
+Breakfast typically includes local fruits such as babaco & granadilla (a.k.a. passionfruit), potatoes, shade-grown coffee & absolutely awesome juices.

 After breakfast we head to Tandayapa Valley, one of the tropical Andes’ major biodiversity hot spots.
 As we imbibe on its lush forest environs keep a lookout for interesting flowers, trees, & critters.